Building our resilience

 Professor Noy believes it’s critical to develop evidence-based solutions to deal with not just the aftermath of the Canterbury earthquakes but the next disaster to hit New Zealand, whether that’s another quake, a virus or flooding caused by climate change.

-Originally from Israel, Professor Noy was appointed to the Chair in 2013 when it was established in Victoria Business School’s School of Economics and Finance as a partnership between Victoria, the Earthquake Commission and the Ministry for Primary Industries.
+Originally from Israel, Professor Noy was appointed to the Chair in 2013 when it was established in Victoria Business School’s School of Economics and Finance as a partnership between Victoria University of Wellington, the Earthquake Commission and the Ministry for Primary Industries.

 As well as the economics of disasters, Professor Noy’s research and teaching interests focus on international finance and development economics.
-His work contributes to Victoria’s ‘Enhancing the resilience and sustainability of our natural heritage and capital’ and ‘Advancing better government’ areas of academic distinctiveness.
+His work contributes to the University’s ‘Enhancing the resilience and sustainability of our natural heritage and capital’ and ‘Advancing better government’ areas of academic distinctiveness.